-Single-family residential real estate and home equity lines of credit - The degree of risk in residential real estate lending depends primarily on the loan amount in relation to collateral value, the interest rate, and the borrower's ability to repay in an orderly fashion.
+Residential 1 to 4 unit real estate and home equity lines of credit - The degree of risk in residential real estate lending depends primarily on the loan amount in relation to collateral value, the interest rate, and the borrower's ability to repay in an orderly fashion.
 These loans generally possess a lower inherent risk of loss than other real estate portfolio segments.
 Economic trends evidenced by unemployment rates and other key economic indicators are closely correlated to the credit quality of these loans.
 Weak economic trends indicate that the borrowers' capacity to repay their obligations may be deteriorating.